-Kris can be reached by:
+Kris can be reached at:

 Adam has been an educator since 2008, but he wasn’t always sure how he wanted to use his teaching skills and love for technology.
 He started as a high school math teacher but after realizing that he most enjoyed working one-on-one with students he ended up working as a math tutor for a university’s disability services office.
 There he learned that he loved working with people with disabilities, particularly in Assistive Technology.
 It was then that something clicked, he knew this was the right field for him.
 Fast forward to 2018 where he luckily found an opportunity as NEAT’s new team member in the role of Assistive Technology Specialist.
 Most recently, he is putting his love for videogames and AT together in a new service, gaming accessibility!